Design Project Management

-It is essential that you have a complete understanding of what you are expected deliver to the client.
+It is essential that you have a complete understanding of what you are expected to deliver to the client.
 The best way to keep your project under control is to have a thorough project scope that describes all the critical aspects of the work.

-Your project scope should contain the following:
+Your project scope document should contain the following: